 28. Stress Relief Ball

 A project that doesn’t go as planned.
-Bureaucracy that doesn’t make any sense to you.
+The bureaucracy that doesn’t make any sense to you.
 A colleague that drives you insane.

 Sometimes squeezing a ball can do wonders and relieve stress.
 But it can also help you overcome anxiety or help you focus better.